Condensed detachment: D-notation

 This notation, besides being used in some automated theorem provers, sometimes appears in catalogs of proofs.
+For example, the "shortest known proofs" database of Metamath's mmsolitaire project features 196 theorems with such proofs.

 Condensed detachment's use of unification predates the resolution technique of automated theorem proving which was introduced in 1965.

 Advantages

 For automated theorem proving condensed detachment has a number of advantages over raw modus ponens and uniform substitution.

-At a Modus Ponens and substitution proof you have an infinite number of choices for what you can substitute for variables.
+At a proof using modus ponens and substitution you have an infinite number of choices for what you can substitute for variables.
 This means that you have an infinite number of possible next steps.
-With condensed detachment there are only a finite number of possible next steps in a proof.
+With condensed detachment there are only a finite number of possible next steps in a proof, namely the most general variants of combined previous steps or axioms.

 The D-notation for complete condensed detachment proofs allows easy description of proofs for cataloging and search.
-A typical complete 30 step proof is less than 60 characters long in D-notation (excluding the statement of the axioms.)
+A typical complete 15-step proof is only 15 characters long in D-notation (excluding the statement of the axioms).
+It can slightly increase by referencing more than nine axioms or theorems, e.g. one could write DD2.10D11DD5.6D9D35.3 using dots to separate multi-digit numbers (but also DD2aDbDD56D9Dz3 for the same proof for up to 35 reference numbers).